UNITED STATES

 We have service centers in industrial, chemical, gas distribution and hydrocarbon producing and refining areas throughout the United States, Canada, Europe, Asia, Australasia and the Middle East.
 We obtain products from a broad range of suppliers.

 Basis of Presentation: We have prepared our unaudited condensed consolidated financial statements in accordance with Rule 10-01 of Regulation S-X for interim financial statements.
 These statements do not include all information and footnotes that generally accepted accounting principles ("GAAP") require for complete annual financial statements.
 However, the information in these statements reflects all normal recurring adjustments that are, in our opinion, necessary for a fair presentation of the results for the interim periods.
-The results of operations for the three and nine months ended September 30, 2023, are not necessarily indicative of the results that will be realized for the fiscal year ending December 31, 2023.
-We have derived our condensed consolidated balance sheet as of December 31, 2022, from the audited consolidated financial statements for the year ended December 31, 2022.
-You should read these condensed consolidated financial statements in conjunction with the audited consolidated financial statements and notes thereto for the year ended December 31, 2022.
-Certain prior year amounts have been reclassified to conform to the current year presentation.
+The results of operations for the three and six months ended June 30, 2024, are not necessarily indicative of the results that will be realized for the fiscal year ending December 31, 2024.
+We have derived our condensed consolidated balance sheet as of June 30, 2024, from the audited consolidated financial statements for the year ended December 31, 2023.
+You should read these condensed consolidated financial statements in conjunction with the audited consolidated financial statements and notes thereto for the year ended December 31, 2023.

 NOTE 2 – REVENUE RECOGNITION

 We recognize revenue when we transfer control of promised goods or services to our customers in an amount that reflects the consideration to which we expect to be entitled in exchange for those goods or services.
-We recognize substantially all of our revenue when products are shipped or delivered to our customers, and payment is due from our customers at the time of billing with a majority of our customers having 30-day terms.
+We generally recognize our revenue when products are shipped or delivered to our customers, and payment is due from our customers at the time of billing with a majority of our customers having 30-day terms.
 We estimate and record returns as a reduction of revenue.
 Amounts received in advance of shipment are deferred and recognized when the performance obligations are satisfied.
 Sales taxes collected from customers and remitted to governmental authorities are accounted for on a net basis and, therefore, we exclude these taxes from sales in the accompanying condensed consolidated statements of operations.
+In some cases, particularly with third party pipe shipments, we consider shipping and handling costs to be separate performance obligations, and as such, we record the revenue and cost of sales when the performance obligation is fulfilled.
+While a small proportion of our sales, we occasionally recognize revenue under a bill and hold arrangement.
+Recognition of revenue on bill and hold arrangements occurs when control transfers to the customer provided that the reason for the bill and hold arrangement is substantive, the product is separately identified as belonging to the customer, ready for physical transfer and unavailable to be used or directed to another customer.
 Cost of sales includes the cost of inventory sold and related items, such as vendor rebates, inventory allowances and reserves and shipping and handling costs associated with inbound and outbound freight, as well as depreciation and amortization of intangible assets.
-In some cases, particularly with third-party pipe shipments, we consider shipping and handling costs to be separate performance obligations, and as such, we record the revenue and cost of sales when the performance obligation is fulfilled.

 Our contracts with customers ordinarily involve performance obligations that are one year or less.
 Therefore, we have applied the optional exemption that permits the omission of information about our unfulfilled performance obligations as of the balance sheet dates.